AbdelrahmanAbdelhalim/compprogramming/graphs/README.md

 ### Shortest-Path Faster Algorithm (SPFA)
 Can be thought of as a BFS variant.
 Instead of checking wehter or not the neighbor node has been visited we instead see if we can improve our distance by checking the neighbor nodes.

+## Dijkstra's Algorithm
+Uses a priority queue.
+To store nodes by the distance from the root node.
+That way every time we pop a node, we konw that the distance is the shortest distance from our source node to the node.
+And we update the distances of the neighbors of the node by decrease_priority to make sure the distances of other nodes in the priority queue is the shortedst from the source node.
+(Needs another look, forgot how it works)

+## Uniform Cost Search
+In Dijkstra's algorithm, we add all vertices to the priority queue at the beginning.
+This can be difficult if the graph is very large.
+Uniform cost search algorithm is a variant of Dijkstra's.
+We start with the priority queue containing only the root node and add new vertices as we check the neighbors

+## Minimum Spanning Tree
+Minimum spanning tree is a tree for a given graph with overall minimum weight generated from a graph.